Materials facilities: how to assess, notify, sample and report

 - Your annual intake is at least 1000 tonnes of this material

-- You sort the material into two or more of the following target materials: glass, metal, paper or plastic for recycling
+- You sort the material into one or more of the following specified output materials: glass, metal, paper or plastic for recycling

 You will need to reassess whether your facility meets the definition at the beginning of each reporting period.